yandex-cloud/docs/en/data-streams/operations/aws-cli/get-records.md

-# Reading data from a stream in the AWS CLI
+# Reading data from a stream in AWS CLI

 {% list tabs %}